-In a distributed data processing environment, Remote Operator Console Facility allows personnel at the host processor to dial up the remote 4341 and control the remote system from the host site.
-This control is accomplished through such system operation functions as IML/IPL, Reset, Restart, Compare/Trace, and Alter/Display.
+In a distributed data processing environment, Remote Operator Console Facility allows personnel at the host site to dial-up the remote 4341 and control the remote system from the host site.
+This control is accomplished through such system operation functions as IML/IPL, Reset, Restart, Compare/Trace, and Display/Alter.

-To use the Remote Operator Console Facility, the remote 4341 system must be equipped with a customer-supplied auto-answer modem and data access arrangement.
-For details, refer to the IBM 4300 Processors Installation Manual-Physical Planning, Order No. GA24-3667.
-Communication with the Remote Operator Console Facility is by an IBM 3275 Display Station and by programming support (provided by IBM Program Products) designed to allow remote console communication.
+To use the Remote Operator Console Facility, the remote 4341 system must be equipped with a customer-supplied auto-answer modem and Data Access Arrangement.
+For details, refer to the IBM 4300 Processor Installation Manual-Physical Planning.
+Communication with the Remote Operator Console Facility is by an IBM 3275 Display Station, and by programming support (provided by IBM Program Products) designed to allow remote console communication.

-In Remote Operator Console Facility mode, the optional security keylock feature on the 4341 system console (if installed) allows the host site to control the remote 4341 without interference from unauthorized personnel at the remote site.
+In Remote Operator Console Facility mode, the optional Security Keylock feature on the 4341 system console (if installed) allows the host site to control the remote 4341 without interference from unauthorized personnel at the remote site.

-Password verification is also part of the Remote Operator Console Facility; it protects against unauthorized access to the remote 4341.
+Password verification is also part of the Remote Operator Console Facility, and protects against unauthorized access to the remote 4341.
 If a higher level of data security is required, an external encryption device may be attached to the dial-up link.

-After the remote 4341 system is successfully initialized, normal transfer of data and control information between the host and the remote system should be handled through a standard communication network, such as 270X or 370X communication controllers.
+After the remote 4341 system is successfully initialized, normal transfer of data and control information between the host and the remote system should be handled through a standard communication network, such as the 270x or 370x Communication Controllers).